 The Centre Street HOV lane is one of approximately two dozen arterial HOV facilities currently operating in Canada.

-The proposed HOV network totals approximately 220 kilometres (440 lane-km), excluding potential P provincial HOV corridors and will be implemented over the next 10 to 6050 years.
+The proposed HOV network totals approximately 220 kilometres (440 lane-km), excluding potential provincial HOV corridors and will be implemented over the next 50 years.
 Other corridors may be identified in the future for inclusion in the Primary HOV Network.

 - a.
-A network of HOV lanes and supportive infrastructure should be developed that are appropriate to implemented in order to support progress toward achievement of the currentgoals and objectives of the MDP, CTP and future needs of Calgarians(particularly) the Climate Resilience Strategy. - b.
-HOV priority measures should be implemented during new construction, improvement or widening projects on City- owned roadways shown on the Primary HOV Network, unless such measures are demonstrated to be inappropriate at that time or place. - c.
+A network of HOV lanes and supportive infrastructure should be implemented in order to support progress toward achievement of the goals and objectives of the MDP, CTP and (particularly) the Climate Resilience Strategy. - HOV priority measures should be implemented during new construction, improvement or widening projects on Cityowned roadways shown on the Primary HOV Network, unless such measures are demonstrated to be inappropriate at that time or place. - c.
 The provincial government, The City and other municipal governments should work collaboratively to develop an intermunicipal network of HOV lanes and supportive infrastructure to serve regional transportation goals. - d.
 HOV lanes and supportive infrastructure such as designated carpool parking lots should be developed in tandem to move people more effectively.